Adult Formation events are at this link.

 Good Book Club returns!

 Grace continues to participate in Forward Movement’s Good Book Club during this Epiphany season.
-The Good Book club includes anyone committed to the daily reading of the same book of the Bible at the same time.
+The GBC includes anyone committed to the daily reading of the same book of the Bible at the same time.
 We're reading Paul's epistle to the Romans, together with thousands of Episcopalians across the church.
 Watch for pop-up discussion groups at coffee hour.
-A closed Facebook group provided a space and community for comments and questions at all hours.
 More on the Good Book Club here.
+A new GBC offering: Gather at Cozy Corner on Fridays, Feb.
+8, 15, and 22, from 7:15-8AM for coffee and conversation about the epistle to the Romans.
+Let's try something new.
+Mary+ will cover the coffee/tea.
+Any food is dutch treat.
+Cozy Corner is on the SE corner of Lake and Marion Streets.
+Interested?
+Let Mary+ know here.

 One Book, One Oak Park